 MIL 199 is a fully online course where you report your on-the-job training hours and reflect upon the learning outcomes in Sergeants School and how these relate to your current job.

 Six units of this MIL 199 course, can be completed in a semester and completes your 18-unit Palomar College MIL Apprenticeship Program Certificate of Achievement.

 This course can also be repeated multiple times throughout the year to report the 2000 hours of on-the-job-training needed to receive the General and Operations Manager Apprenticeship Certificate through the state of California.

-Is the AS degree in Military Leadership transferrable to a 4-year college?
+Is the AS degree in Military Leadership transferable to a 4-year college?